barbushin/dater/readme.md

 # About

 This library can be very helpful to standardize date-time formats in your project & get done easy with different clients timezones.
+PHP > 5.3 required.

 # Features